 After a presentation, many people decide to share it with their audience for future references.
 That’s why you can download it in another format to send to other people, instead of just sharing the visualization on Google Slides.
 Usually, it’s ideal to choose a format that everybody will be able to open.

-In order to download as other formats, go to the tab “File” and choose “Download as”.
+To download as other formats, go to the tab “File” and choose “Download as”.
 You can download your presentation in any of the formats below:

 - Microsoft PowerPoint (.pptx)